yarml/HeliumOS/writeups/apic.md

 stuff is related to SSDT/DSDT entries.
 In Qemu I have no such entries.
 I do have them on real hardware however.
 Maybe there is an option I can pass to qemu to make it generate them.
 Anyways, if I can't find the info I want from PCI table, I will then look at
 AML.
 But for now, I am happy the timer is working.

+Bingo `Alternatively, you could just use MSI or MSI-X, and skip complicated ACPI.` I think this means there is a way for PCI to setup the interrupt directly or something?

+Yesterday Night, I spent a lot of time reading about USB, I read about 60% of the USB page on OSDEV and started reading the overview chapter of Inteæ's xHCI documentation, because for some reason I had assumed that an integrated keyboard emulates a USB keyboard, then out of curiosity I ran `lsusb` to see how Linux sees my keyboard, but strange, it didn't list my integrated keyboard, is it just a PCI device?
+But it doesn't appear on `lspci` either.
+Where the hell is the integrated keyboard, I thought.
+I list devices in `/proc/bus/input/devices` and I do see my keyboard there, it says it is on Bus 11, but what Bus 11? it's not PCI nor USB.
+I learn about this command `lshw` which should list all hardware in my PC in a tree format, and I see PCI, and USB is connected to PCI, but the keyboard is in its own branch of the tree, it just says it's an input device.
+Then it came unto me, it's a PS/2 keyboard.
+I thought PS/2 keyboard were a thing of the past, an intergated keyboard surely isn't just a PS/2 device right?
+Welp, it looks like it is.
+Now I put some dirty code to make the IOAPIC map IRQ1 to interrupt 0xD0, and it fucking works.
+In OSDev they clearly state that relying on the IOAPIC to have the same IRQs as legacy PIC is not good, and they recommend looking in the AML to see how PCI devices are using the IRQs of the IOAPIC, but that would have been a lot of work only for me to eventually discover that my computer does not even have a USB keyboard.

+Now I am working on cleaning up the code I used to make the keyboard work, notably I should at the very least respect any potential redirection entry in the MADT for IRQ1.

+After that I think I will make small simple kernel shell, implement an `lspci` and `lsacpi`, and not print them by default.

+Then, finally, I can mark this step of the OS as DONE!

+Oh right, I also want to make this PS/2 driver a kernel module, which means I need a way to make kernel modules register interrupt handlers.
+I will work on that, also, I probably need to work on a dependency system for my kernel modules, the `kshell` module which will handle the kernel shell should depend on `ps2`, or a more generic `kbd` feature, and maybe make `ps2` provide the `kbd` feature.
+For now I will just make sure to use both of them.

+Or what about this, what if I make a system for message passing between kernel modules.
+I am thinking something like `klisten("kbd", buf, len)` in the kshell part, and `ksend("kbd", buf, len)` in the PS/2 driver part.

+Going back to interrupt allocation, I should probably also allocate this interrupt in only one processor, so the logic for interrupt initialization should change, I can make life simple and make BSP handle all interrupts from external devices, which doesn't look that bad tbh.